 Self Storage Insurance Rates

 The cost of tenant insurance will vary depending on the value of what you’re storing, your location and several other factors.
 In general, tenant insurance is relatively inexpensive.
-Most coverages are structured with a premium that you can pay monthly with your rental payment.
-Monthly premiums start at $10 per month for $2,000 worth of coverage.
-However, higher coverage amounts aren’t that much more expensive. $7,500 worth of coverage might only cost $36 per month.
+Usually, you can include your monthly premium with your rental payment.
+Monthly premiums start at $12 per month for $3,000 worth of coverage.
+However, higher coverage amounts aren’t that much more expensive. $5,000 worth of coverage might only cost $16 per month.

 If your policy has more coverage options, like liability insurance or flood insurance, the policy could cost more.
 Remember, you might save money by combining your policy with a homeowners or renters policy.
 Make sure you read your terms thoroughly, so you understand what everything costs.